The Contact Center Guide to SBC SIP Trunking

 Larger networks may use several SBCs as their communications span multiple servers all over the world.
 This is where a centralized policy management system comes into effect - and while organizations incur larger upfront costs - companies save more in the long run because one device per network is doing the job of several siloed technologies.

-You want an SBC provider that’s by your side, keeping your brand on course.
-Below, we’ll talk through the types of resellers that are out there, as well as how to confidently purchase and set up your own device.
+You want a reliable, Microsoft-certified virtual SBC for Direct Routing.
+Below, we’ll talk through the types of SBC vendors that are out there, as well as how to confidently purchase and set up your own device.